dhruvpatelgeek/eq-works-interview/ws-product-golang/README.md

 in that order

-(if you dont run database before server it won't be able to store values)
+(if you dont run the database before the server it won't be able to store values)

 #### TESTING